Joebeneo/caesar-cipher-cpp/README.md

 ## What I learned

 The Caesar cipher is a substitution cipher where each letter shifts by a fixed number of positions in the alphabet.
-It's trivially breakable — with only 26 possible keys, brute-force takes microseconds.
+It's trivially breakable, with only 26 possible keys, brute-force takes microseconds.
 This project demonstrates why simple substitution ciphers are not suitable for real-world encryption and how modular arithmetic is used in basic cryptographic operations.

 ## Author